Mohammad-01/FinalProjectTask2/task2.md

 * Data collection :
 Visual Studio Code collects and sends usage data to Microsoft.
 * Version management :
 Visual Studio Code includes source control as a standard feature.
-It has a dedicated tab in the menu bar where you can access version control settings and see changes to the current project.
+"You can access version control settings and observe changes to the current project using a dedicated tab in the menu bar."

 # PyCharm
 PyCharm : is an integrated development environment (IDE) for computer programming that focuses on the Python programming language.
 It was designed by JetBrains, a Czech startup (formerly known as IntelliJ).
 It comes with a code analyzer, a graphical debugger, an integrated unit tester, version control system (VCS) integration, and support for Django web development and Anaconda data science.